Italian Motorcycle Brands

 Paton Logo

 After the closure of the production of sport motorcycles at FB Mondial in 1957, the chief mechanic and designer of the company organized his own business.
 Giuseppe Pattoni named the new brand after himself – Paton.
-Former FB Mondial employee Lino Tonti also took part in the development of the company.
-The founders started developing their own sports model, having received the design documentation for previously unrealized models from Mondial Racing.
+Former FB Mondial employee Lino Tonti also participated in the company’s development.
+After receiving the design documentation for previously unrealized models from Mondial Racing, the founders started developing their sports models.
 The first model came out under the Paton-Mondial dual name.
 In 1962, the Paton BIC motorcycle appeared.
-The later modification, BIC 500, remained the market leader for a long time.
+The later modification, BIC 500, remained the market leader for long.
 Giuseppe Pattoni died in 1999, leaving the company to his son Roberto.
 In 2016, the brand was bought by Advanced Group Srl.

-Each model of the company was marked with an emblem, in the development of which Giuseppe Pattoni was personally involved.
-The emblem is a composition of the word “MOTO,” below which are five gears, each with a letter of the brand name and two Italian flags at the beginning and end of the gearing.
-The top word “MOTO” is typed in Graviton’s Naftera Black Italic font.
+Each company model was marked with an emblem, which Giuseppe Pattoni personally developed.
+The emblem is composed of the word “MOTO.”
+Below are five gears, each with a letter of the brand name and two Italian flags at the beginning and end of the gearing.
+The top word, “MOTO,” is typed in Graviton’s Naftera Black Italic font.
 This visual identity makes it easy to remember and creates an easy perception of the brand as a sports equipment manufacturer.

 Piaggio